babel-utils/babel-plugin-tester/README.md

 ###### `exec`

-The provided source will be transformed just like the [`code`][81] property, except the output will be _evaluated_ in the [same _CJS_ context][61] as the the test runner itself, meaning it supports stuff like a/sync IIFEs and has access to `expect` (if, for example, you are using Jest), `require`, and other globals provided by your test framework _but not `import`, top-level await, or any other ESM syntax_.
+The provided source will be transformed just like the [`code`][81] property, except the output will be _evaluated_ in the [same _CJS_ context][61] as the test runner itself, meaning it supports features like a/sync IIFEs and debugging breakpoints (!) and has access to `expect` (if, for example, you are using Jest), `require`, and other globals provided by your test framework.
+However, the context does not support _`import`, top-level await, or any other ESM syntax_.
+Hence, while any file extension can be used (e.g. `.ts`, `.vue`, `.jsx`), this file will always be evaluated as CJS.

 The test will always pass unless an exception is thrown (e.g. when an `expect()` fails).